avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 for connecting to Avnet's IoTConnect Platform.
 Supported boards are listed in the [README.md](README.md).

+## Supported Toolchains (make variable 'TOOLCHAIN')

+* GNU Arm® Embedded Compiler v11.3.1 (GCC_ARM) - Default value of TOOLCHAIN

-The project has been tested with the Eclipse option in Project Creator and only supports the ARM_GCC (Eclipse default) toolchain.
+The project has been tested with the Eclipse option in Project Creator.

 ## Prerequisites
 * PC with Windows.
 The project is tested with Windows 10, though the setup should work with Linux or Mac as well.